brandonwcoughlin/nashville-growth/README.md

 <img width="573" alt="Screenshot 2024-10-19 at 10 29 10 AM" src="https://github.com/user-attachments/assets/83b0200f-aa8e-4999-b415-46be0117c3f3">

-Since the data used is self reported by contractors submitting the permit applications, there were issues with irrelevant data, most notably the zip codes.
-Some of the zip codes were not applicable to any of the city's zip codes, so they had to be removed from the data set.
+Since the data is self-reported by contractors through permit applications, there were inconsistencies, particularly with the zip codes.
+Some of the zip codes provided did not correspond to any valid zip codes within the city and, as a result, had to be removed from the dataset to ensure accuracy.

 ### Time Traveling Contractors

 <img width="571" alt="Screenshot 2024-10-19 at 10 32 36 AM" src="https://github.com/user-attachments/assets/d404f3e4-551f-4c5e-9e4f-66eec1129877">

-Again, since the data is self reported by contractors, there were some errors in the dates permits were issued from when they were applied for.
-Some of the dates showed that a permit was issued before days BEFORE the permit was applied for.
-Since I don't believe Nashville has any time traveling contractors, I attributed this to human error in the submission process, and some of the dates were deemed irrelevant.
+Given that the data is self-reported by contractors, there were some discrepancies in the dates between when permits were applied for and when they were issued.
+In several cases, permits appeared to be issued before the application date.
+As I don't believe Nashville employs time-traveling contractors, I attributed these anomalies to human error in the submission process.
+Consequently, some of the dates were considered irrelevant and excluded from the analysis.